StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 Cortex requires Elasticsearch to run.
 You can use [Docker Compose](https://docs.docker.com/compose/install/) to start both services together, or install and configure Elasticsearch manually.

-Docker Compose enables you to launch multiple containers and link them seamlessly.
+Docker Compose enables you to launch multiple containers and link them.

 The following [docker-compose.yml](https://raw.githubusercontent.com/TheHive-Project/Cortex/master/docker/cortex/docker-compose.yml) file starts Elasticsearch and Cortex: